Bhanu425-code/TaskTrack-Keka/README.md

 The application employs local storage to save tasks securely on the user's device.
 This ensures that task data is persistent and accessible even when the user is offline.

+## Steps to set up:

+•	Clone the repository in Android Studio.
+•	Let it build ,this may take some time.
+• Enable developer options and usb debugging in your android phone and connet it to your laptop.
+Or you can use a virtual device.
+• Click on run & the app gets installed.

 # Screenshots:
 <img src="/screenshots/screenshot1.jpeg" height="400px"/>   <img src="/screenshots/screenshot12.jpeg" height="400px"/>